library(recipes) # For data preprocessing

 title = "Default rate vs number of inquiries")

-Creating Monotonic Bins with XGBoost
+Implementing Monotonic Binning with XGBoost

 # Train XGBoost model with monotonicity constraint